ozgurgulerx/inference-journal/days/day-003-vLLM-capacity-and-OOM/LOG_tier01.md

 You now have **measured chat capacity** for a given GPU – not vibes.
 This already puts you closer to the top 1% than most practitioners.

 #### 🏆 Success Criteria
-- [ ] Grid sweep completed for all concurrency × max_new_tokens combos
+- [ ] Grid sweep completed for all concurrency × max_tokens combos
 - [ ] CSV saved with all results
 - [ ] Notes file documents best combos and jitter zones